Loading NuWatt Energy...

 | Section 25D (Cash/Loan) | $0 (expired) | $0 (expired) |

-Everything homeowners need to know about the July 4, 2026 solar tax credit deadline.
+Everything homeowners need to know about the July 4, 2026 Section 48E begin-construction safe harbor.

 No. The residential solar tax credit (Section 25D) already expired on December 31, 2025, under the OBBBA law signed July 4, 2025.
 Whether you buy cash or finance with a loan, your federal tax benefit is already $0.
-The July 4, 2026 deadline only affects third-party owned systems like leases, PPAs, and ESAs where the financing company claims the credit.
+The July 4, 2026 safe harbor only affects third-party owned systems like leases, PPAs, and ESAs where the financing company claims the commercial Section 48/48E credit.

 Section 48 is the traditional Investment Tax Credit for solar and other energy projects.
 Section 48E is the technology-neutral clean energy credit introduced by the Inflation Reduction Act.
 Both provide the same 30% base credit for solar installations.
-Both expire on July 4, 2026 under the OBBBA legislation.
-For homeowners considering a lease or PPA, the distinction is technical and the impact is identical: after July 4, 2026, neither credit is available for new projects.
+Under OBBBA, both use the same July 4, 2026 begin-construction safe harbor: start on or before it to lock in the longer timing, or start later and place in service by December 31, 2027.
+For homeowners considering a lease or PPA, the distinction is technical and the timing rules are identical.

 The typical timeline from initial quote to construction start is 8-12 weeks.
 This includes site survey (1-2 weeks), engineering and design (1-2 weeks), permitting (2-4 weeks), and equipment procurement (2-3 weeks).
-To safely meet the July 4, 2026 deadline, you should begin the process no later than mid-April 2026.
-Starting in March or earlier gives the most flexibility for permitting delays or equipment availability issues.
+Starting earlier in 2026 gives you the option to begin construction on or before the July 4, 2026 safe harbor and lock in the longer placed-in-service window, with the most flexibility for permitting delays or equipment availability.

 The FEOC (Foreign Entity of Concern) compliance requirement determines eligibility for the 10% domestic content bonus on top of the base 30% ITC.
 Panels manufactured by companies without foreign entity ties (like US-made Silfab panels) qualify.
-This bonus also expires July 4, 2026, along with the base ITC.
-After that date, the domestic content adder is no longer available for new projects.
+Like the base credit, the bonus follows the Section 48/48E begin-construction rules — projects that begin construction on or before July 4, 2026 lock in the longer timing, and FEOC component-sourcing thresholds tighten for projects beginning construction in later years.

 Complete guide to leasing vs buying solar in 2026.